Outcome: Appellate Win

 Robinson v.
 Nationstar Mortgage, LLC, Case No. 8:14−cv−03667−TJS in the United States District Court for the District of Maryland, Greenbelt Division

-As a result of the Fourth Circuit’s decision, the benefits of the settlement will soon be distributed to members of the class, after what has been an 8-year-long litigation.
+As a result of the Fourth Circuit’s decision, the benefits of the settlement will soon be distributed among the class members, concluding an exhausting eight years of litigation.